kevonc/kevoncheung.com/content/home.md

 title: Hey!
 I'm Kevon 👋
 ---

-I'm a writer, educator, and marketer.
+I'm an educator, builder, and dad.

-When I discovered the power of building in public, I started [Public Lab](https://publiclab.co) to share everything I’ve learned.
+These days I'm passionate about helping kids grow and learn in the AI age.
+This includes sharing what we can do as parents and reimagining education.

-After spending years in adult education, I’m now shifting my focus to children’s learning.
-It fascinates me — there’s really nothing like lighting up those tiny bulbs.
+I've spent years in kids and adult education, so I’m I’m channeling that curiosity into this shift as AI transforms everything.

 I live in Hong Kong with my wife and two daughters.
 If you want to know more about me, check out [my About page](/about).
 I also share what I’m actively building on [my Now page](/now).